 The handiest widget you’ll find in your dashboard is the text widget.

-We’ve added links to popular widgets in our Pinteret cool widgets board and you can see these widgets on the Widget demo blog.
+We’ve added links to popular widgets in our Pinterest cool widgets board.
 Clicking on a widget takes you to the website where you can grab the embed code.

 Adding a widget from another website is as simple as: 1, 2, 3….

 1. When on the widget website, copy the embed code for the widget you want to add.
 Highlight the code with your mouse or press Control A (Command A) to select all.